PREDICTIVE MAINTENANCE IN CIVIL ENGINEERING

-SkyGeo will configure an InSAR Monitoring solution for you: with millimeter accuracy, up to 25 years back in time and 100,000’s measurement points per km², each with a graph of displacement over time.
+SkyGeo will configure an InSAR Monitoring solution for you: with millimeter accuracy, up to 25 years worth of history and 100,000’s measurement points per km², each with a graph of displacement over time.

 Our data is often the best predictor for mean time before failure of the assets.
 Risk management practitioners use this for predictive maintenance.